Skip to main content Skip to footer

 Step 2: define activity dependencies

-Once activities are listed, determine the sequence by asking three questions for every activity:
+Once activities are listed, determine the sequence by asking three questions for each one:

-Identify logical constraints like “the roof cannot be installed until walls are up” as hard dependencies.
-Also identify soft dependencies based on team availability, such as “the designer cannot start the brochure until they finish the website.”
+Identify logical constraints, such as “the roof cannot be installed until walls are up,” as hard dependencies.
+Also note soft dependencies based on team availability: for example, “the designer cannot start the brochure until they finish the website.”

 Step 3: draw your arrow network

-With logic defined, visual construction begins.
-Start with a single start node and progress to the right.
-Connect logic by drawing arrows for each activity, connecting nodes based on dependencies identified in Step 2.
+With the logic defined, visual construction begins.
+Start with a single start node and move to the right.
+Draw arrows for each activity, connecting nodes based on the dependencies identified in step 2.

-If two activities share the same start and end nodes, or if a logical link is needed without work, insert a dashed dummy arrow to maintain network integrity.
+If two activities share the same start and end nodes, or if a logical relationship exists without actual work, insert a dashed dummy arrow to preserve network integrity.

 Step 4: assign duration estimates